MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-custom-copilot.md

 Before using this feature, make sure the following prerequisites are met:

-- Create a custom Copilot in [Copilot Studio](/microsoft-copilot-studio/fundamentals-get-started?tabs=web) and publish it in the same environment as your cabvas app.
+- Create a custom Copilot in [Copilot Studio](/microsoft-copilot-studio/fundamentals-get-started?tabs=web) and publish it in the same environment as your canvas app.

 - Configure the custom Copilot with [user authentication in Microsoft Entra ID](/microsoft-copilot-studio/configuration-authentication-azure-ad).